 Founded in 1969, Larimer Humane Society is an independent, non-profit organization whose mission is to promote and provide the responsible care and treatment of animals.
-As Northern Colorado’s largest open-door animal care facility, we provide shelter, medical attention and care to nearly 12,000 lost, abandoned, injured, abused, ill and orphaned wild and domestic animals each year.
+As Northern Colorado’s largest open-admission animal care facility, we provide shelter, medical attention and care to thousands of lost, abandoned, injured, abused, ill and orphaned animals each year.

-Through our quality adoptions and lost & found services, we place more than 3,500 companion animals into new homes annually and reunite more than 2,100 stray animals with their grateful owners.
-In addition to finding placement for our companion animals, we rehabilitate approximately 3,000 ill, injured and orphaned wild animals each year through our WildKind program.
+Through our quality adoptions and lost & found services, we place more than 2,800 companion animals into new homes annually and reunite nearly 1,900 stray animals with their grateful owners.

 Larimer Humane Society is also home to the county’s only Animal Protection & Control unit.
 Through contractual agreements, Larimer Humane Society provides full-service animal control for Fort Collins, Loveland, and unincorporated areas of Larimer County, as well as stray-animal sheltering for Wellington, Windsor, Timnath and Berthoud.